Introduction

 sampleCustom sample name.

-cycle_numberInteger giving the cycle for the file in the current row.
+cycle_numberInteger value of the cycle for the file in the current row.

-channel_countInteger giving the total number of channels in the file in the current row.
+channel_countInteger value of the total number of channels in the file in the current row.

 An example one row per sample per cycle samplesheet has been provided with the pipeline.